gurmanbh/chennai-registered-deaths-excess-mortality/readme.md

 The brings the current under-reporting factor for the city at 3.35.

 ![Registered deaths in Chennai (14-day rolling average)](charts/deaths.png)

+Based on the Economist's Excess Mortality chart.
+See how to read the chart [here](https://www.economist.com/graphic-detail/coronavirus-excess-deaths-tracker).
 ![Excess deaths and COVID-related deaths in Chennai (14-day rolling average)](charts/excess-deaths.png)

 ----------